jonpetersen/shch/site/content/hire/_index.md

   heading: Our Hire Bikes
   description: >
     All our rental bikes are less than a year old and are maintained to the highest standards.
-We have hybrid, mountain and road bikes and electric mountain bikes for hire.
+We have mountain, road bikes and electric mountain bikes for hire.
   blurbs:
     - image: /img/134111_light.jpg
       text: >